 Adventurer Archaeologist: Sometimes averted when Jackie behaves like a real archaeologist.
 He relishes these rare opportunities.

 Adventure Rebuff: This is how Jade usually gets involved in each plot.
-This happens at least once EVERY episode and it gets to the point that Jackie gives up telling Jade to stay out of trouble. ("Jade what are you doing...why do I bother to ask?")
+This happens at least once EVERY episode and Jackie gives up telling Jade to stay out of trouble. ("Jade what are you doing...why do I bother to ask?")
+Not that she gets involved every time, of course; on one or two occasions she stayed behind... when the danger was far too great.

 Affably Evil: Tarakudo is better liked by the human minions than the other Big Bads, as well as one of the more intelligent ones.
 Some might see him as Faux Affably Evil since he's essentially conducting a Xanatos Gambit where, even if his minions fail to collect any of the masks, once the heroes end up with all nine masks and store them in the same location, the demons are unleashed anyway.
 However, for all of Tarakudo's capacity for cruelty, his affable demeanour comes across as genuine.
 He's under no obligation to be a Benevolent Boss to the Dark Hand, yet he actively encourages his men to seek them out.
 He also takes their failures on the chin, whereas Shen-Du or Dao Long Wong would blow their top off and often torture them.
 So whilst he is most certainly evil, his geniality isn't necessarily a facade, or at least he doesn't show it.